 Diagnosis of Celiac Disease

-Celiac disease tends to run in families.
+Celiac disease often runs in families.
 Genetic testing may be done to rule out the disease as a cause.

 Celiac disease.
 Merck Manual Professional Version website.
 Available at:

 Diagnosis of celiac disease.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/celiac-disease/diagnosis.
 Accessed January 5, 2021.

 What is celiac disease?
 Celiac Disease Foundation website.
 Available at: https://celiac.org/celiac-disease/understanding-celiac-disease-2/what-is-celiac-disease.
 Accessed January 4, 2021.

 Last reviewed December 2020 by EBSCO Medical Review Board Daniel A. Ostrovsky, MD

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.